Basildon Park: Filming location

 In addition to being open to the public, the house has also served as a filming set.
-It was used as the location for Netherfield Park in the 2005 film Pride & Prejudice, and more recently the 2016 film "Pride and Prejudice and Zombies," as a location for the 2006 movie Marie-Antoinette, and as Lord and Lady Radley's house in the 2009 film Dorian Gray.
+It was used as the location for Netherfield Park in the 2005 film Pride & Prejudice, and more recently the 2016 film Pride and Prejudice and Zombies, as a location for the 2006 movie Marie-Antoinette, and as Lord and Lady Radley's house in the 2009 film Dorian Gray.
 As well as appeared in the movie The Gentlemen in 2019.
 The interiors of Basildon stood in for the Crawley family's London mansion, Grantham House, on the series Downton Abbey.
 The garden room and parterre were used as the location for an evening party scene in the second season of Bridgerton.
+Netflix series, The Crown, filmed at the grounds for seasons 5 and 6.
+Belgravia (2020) also shot at the estate.